cyberbotics/webots-doc/reference/nodes_chapter.md

 accumulated.

 The appearance of the `Charger` node can be altered by its current energy.
-When the `Charger` node is full, the resulting color corresponds to its `emissiveColor` field, while when the `Charger` node is empty, its resulting color corresponds to its original one.
+When the `Charger` node is full, the resulted color corresponds to its `emissiveColor` field, while when the `Charger` node is empty, its resulted color corresponds to its original one.
 Intermediate colors depend on the `gradual` field.
 Only the first child of the `Charger` node is affected by this alteration.
-The resulting color is applied only on the first child of the `Charger` node.
+The resulted color is applied only on the first child of the `Charger` node.
 If the first child is a `Shape` node, the `emissiveColor` field of its `Material` node is altered.
 If the first child is a `Light` node, its `color` field is altered.
 Otherwise, if the first child is a `Group` node, a